yiisoft/validator/docs/guide/built-in-rules-nested.md

 ```

 This is less verbose, but the downside of this approach is that you can't additionally configure dynamically generated
 `Nested` and `Each` pairs.
-If you need this, use explicit form of configuration (please refer to example provided in
+If you need to do this, use the explicit form of configuration (see the example provided in
 [Basic usage] section).

 ### Using PHP attributes